 PHOTOGRAPHY WORKSHOPS AT MAX PATCH

-Lori is now offering individual instruction, photography workshops and winter photo tours in her own backyard: the Max Patch area of Pisgah National Forest.
-Private workshops and winter photo tours require a minimum of three people and are customized to the interests of the participants.
+Lori offers individual instruction, photography workshops and winter photo tours in her own backyard: the Max Patch area of Pisgah National Forest.
+Multi-day private workshops and winter photo tours require a minimum of three people and are customized to the interests of the participants.
 Seasonal workshops are designed for photographers at all levels and include both classroom and field instruction in using light, composition, and technique to photograph the diverse and often chaotic environment of the Southern Appalachians.
-Tours focus entirely on photography in the field, where Lori photographs with you while offering limited instruction.

 Private workshops usually start on a Friday afternoon and run through Sunday morning, but can be scheduled on other days.Winter photo tours are scheduled when snow is in the forecast and run two nights for the best chance of capturing beautiful snow and rime ice.